Duffy: Newsom 'Caught Red-Handed' on 17,000 Illegal Trucking Licenses

 "This is just the tip of the iceberg.
 My team will continue to force California to prove they have removed every illegal immigrant from behind the wheel of semitrucks and school buses."

+“Once again, the Sean ‘Road Rules’ Duffy fails to share the truth — spreading easily disproven falsehoods in a sad and desperate attempt to please his dear leader.”

-The revelation has triggered an immediate federal crackdown, forcing the state to revoke every single one of the licenses or face steep financial penalties.
+The federal crackdown requires the state to revoke the licenses or face steep financial penalties.

 According to Duffy, the exposure came after an audit by the Federal Motor Carrier Safety Administration (FMCSA) found systemic violations in California's licensing process — violations that allowed non-domiciled, and in many cases undocumented, individuals to obtain credentials to operate heavy commercial vehicles, including semitrucks and school buses.